justinklee1253/Polarity/README.md

-# 🧠 MintMind — Smarter Budgeting for College Students
+# 🧠 Polarity — Smarter Budgeting for College Students

-MintMind is a web application that helps college students gain control of their spending by combining traditional budgeting tools with AI-powered financial insights.
+Polarity is a web application that helps college students gain control of their spending by combining traditional budgeting tools with AI-powered financial insights.
 The app encourages responsible financial behavior through intelligent dashboards, reminders, and a personal budgeting assistant.

 ---